kashishsrivas/kashishsrivas/README.md

 # About Me:

 Hi There!
 Kashish Here 😊
-🌱 Currently, I'm exploring Web Dev and Data Analytics.
+🌱 Currently, I'm exploring Software Development and Frontend Development
 📚 Learning DSA and solving coding problems.
 🏅 Contributed to projects in the Headstarter Fellowship and IBMSkillsbuild.
 💬 Open to collaboration on projects related to Web Dev, Data Analysis, and Open-Source.